 Research and development costs consist of expenditures for the development of present and future patents and technology, which are not capitalizable.
 Under current legislation, we are eligible for UK tax credits related to our qualified research and development expenditures.

-Notes to the Consolidated Financial Statements October 31, 2021 and 2020 p.
-Research and Development (Continued)
+Notes to the Consolidated Financial Statements October 31, 2022 and 2021 q.
+Stock Based Compensation